telepath-php/docs/docs/usage/20-handlers.md

 The most common one is a Command.
 We will use this as an example.
 It doesn't matter how your class and your methods are organized.
-The only important thing is, that those methods that have a handler attached are public and receive an `\Telepath\Telegram\Update` instance.
+The only important thing is, that those methods that have a handler attached are public.

+Parameters will get resolved by Telepath's Service Container via Dependency Injection.
+So your method can have everything you need (and can be resolved) as parameters.
+Especially `Telepath\Telegram\Update` and `Telepath\Bot` instances to get the data from the Update or to call additional API methods on the Bot instance.

 ```php
 namespace App\Telegram\Commands;